Nursing Home Wrongful Death Lawyer for Cleveland, Akron, Canton & Ohio

 Why Should We Consider Litigation?
 It Won’t Bring Back Our Mother (or Father)?

 Unfortunately, it’s not possible to bring back your mother, father, or other loved one.
-What I and my firm can do is to seek justice on behalf of your loved one, and to send negligent nursing homes a message that they will be held to account for their actions.
+As a nursing home death attorney, what I and my firm can do is to seek justice on behalf of your loved one, and to send negligent nursing homes a message that they will be held to account for their actions.

 How Nursing Homes May Put Profits Over Resident Welfare